guitarremote/statistical-learning-notes/ML-Notes.md

 * What is decomposition of variance?
 * What are interactions?
 How do you check for interactions?
 * What does glmnet package in R do?
 How is it different from glm?
-* Can Ch-squared test be used with non-count data?
+* Can Chi-squared test be used with non-count data?
 * What is Bayes therem?
 Difference between prior and posterior probability?